Expanding Community with the Venture Out Project

 Stepping outside for a break is a privilege many queer individuals cannot safely experience.
 It’s time to create fair access to the outdoors.
 We aim to be an ally that represents, respects, and champions the LGBTQ+ community.

 It’s our goal to provide products that work for the LGBTQ+ community and showcase non-dominant identities in our advertising and content.
 There is a ton of work ahead of us, but we have high hopes for the future.
-This year, we’re donating $20,000 to The Venture Out Project to help encourage queer and trans individuals to explore their expression, community, and outdoor spaces.
+This year, we’re supporting The Venture Out Project to help encourage queer and trans individuals to explore their expression, community, and outdoor spaces.
 Internally, we’re partnering with TVOP to provide our employees with gender identity training, pronouns workshops, and LGBTQ+ meetups in the mountains.